SixteenThousand/neovim-config-2023/README.md

  APIs my pop-ups are based on is quite unstable)
  - Integrate quickfix list into my workflow (will likely require new remaps)
  - Make Fern show hidden items by default
+ - Make function that automatically opens a relevant REPL